USGS Geospatial Data Contracts

 The contracts are Qualifications-Based Selection (QBS) and task orders are negotiated directly with selected firms to provide contract services.
 The GPSC can accomodate the mapping and photogrammetric requirements of all USGS offices and is also available to any Federal, State, or local agency.

 USGS provides assistance to agencies who wish to use the GPSC.
 The USGS Commercial Partnership Team (CPT) drafts task orders based on an agency's specific product requirements, conducts negotiations with the contracting firms, and manages each task throughout its lifecycle.
 The USGS National Geospatial Technical Operations Center (NGTOC) is available to assist in performance of data quality assurance and validation of contractor-produced data.

 Administrative oversight of the GPSC is managed by the Contracting Officer's Representative and CPT staff located at the NGTOC.
 Technical points of contact are located in Denver, CO, Sioux Falls, SD, and Reston, VA.
-A USGS Geospatial Liaison Network has been established to perform partnership related functions in support of the National Spatial Data Infrastructure (NSDI).
-USGS Geospatial Liaisons are located in each state to assist Federal, State, and municipal government partners with accessing the GPSC for their geospatial needs.back to top
+The National Map Liaisons have been established to perform partnership related functions in support of the National Spatial Data Infrastructure (NSDI).
+The National Map Liaisons are located in each state to assist Federal, State, and municipal government partners with accessing the GPSC for their geospatial needs.back to top

 Benefits of GPSC